This is What You Should Do With Any Cash You Get for Christmas

 You can open a savings account at your local bank branch, but my suggestion is going with a high-yield savings account at an online bank — you’ll be less likely to withdraw the money.

-There are a bunch of great online banks, but one of our favorites is Aspiration.
-Right now, a high-yield Aspiration savings account offers an interest rate around 100 times what a normal bank offers.
-And there are no monthly fees.
+There are a bunch of great online banks, but one of our favorites is the Aspiration Account — there are no monthly fees, and you’ll earn up to 100 times the interest rate of other banks.

 So don’t let Aunt Nancy or Uncle Bob’s cold, hard cash go to waste.
 They’re tucking those $20 bills in your Christmas card every year because they love you.